This page was last updated on October 7th, 2022

-The country has finally openend up for travel again after the pandemic.
-In this post you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively for 2022.
+In this post you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively for the remainder of 2022 and 2023.

 You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them too.
 That way you can adjust your travel plans and plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.